-I was recently asked by Security Magazine to share thoughts on cybercrime’s evolution and the resulting cyber threat landscape it created.
+I was recently asked by Security Magazine to share thoughts on the history of cybercrime, its evolution and the resulting cyber threat landscape it created.

 Transformation dominates corporate agendas.
 Organizations continue to invest significant sums into the cloud, automation, analytics, and artificial intelligence (AI) to accelerate productivity, improve market offerings, and enhance customer experiences.
 Disruptive brands such as Uber, Tesla, Airbnb, and Netflix have forced traditional industries to rewrite their playbooks.
 And the pandemic has prompted a massive deployment of online collaboration solutions and practices to accommodate today’s work-from-home environment.

 At the same time, however, a less discussed industry transformation is well underway.
 Cybercrime is a $6 trillion annual industry, which would qualify it as the world’s third-largest economy after the U.S. and China.
 The FBI’s Internet Crime Complaint Center (IC3) annual cybercrime report analyzed 791,790 fraud and theft complaints from 2020 alone.
 There is a great deal of money to be made, and cybercriminals are adopting new strategies, business models, and tools to compete in this increasingly competitive market.
 In fact, the evidence would suggest that the pace of innovation among cybercriminals has outpaced that among defenders.

 Given the shifting and potentially destructive market dynamics, here is a guide for C-suite executives and other decision-makers to use to understand the history of cybercrime and the resulting, more daunting cyber threat landscape it created: